Welcome to Shaykhi Academy!

 The Arabic language is beautiful and vast, with each letter having a specific point of articulation and characteristic.
 In the science of Tajweed (the art of Quranic recitation), it is essential to study the articulation points and characteristics of the letters, as well as the proper way to pronounce them in certain situations.

-In the Arabic language, stress (nabr) refers to a strong pronunciation or intense cry.
-In phonetics, stress is the emphasis placed on a letter or syllable, making it slightly louder than the surrounding letters for a specific reason or benefit.
+In the Arabic language, Nabr refers to a strong pronunciation or intense cry.
+In phonetics, Nabr is the emphasis placed on a letter or syllable, making it slightly louder than the surrounding letters for a specific reason or benefit.

-In Quranic recitation, stress appears in various contexts.
-Scholars define stress as the simultaneous activity of all speech organs.
+In Quranic recitation, Nabr appears in various contexts.
+Scholars define Nabr as the simultaneous activity of all speech organs.
 When pronouncing a stressed syllable, all speech organs become highly active.

 The muscles of the lungs work vigorously, the vocal cords move closer together to allow minimal air passage, which increases the amplitude of vibrations, making the sound louder and clearer.
 This is for voiced sounds.
 For voiceless sounds, the vocal cords move farther apart than they do for unstressed voiceless sounds, allowing more air to escape.